bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 When matched, a `RunType = iota` is associated with the build, which can then be leveraged to determine what kinds of steps to include.
 For example:

 - Pull requests run a bare-bones pipeline generated from what has changed in your pull requests (read on to learn more) - this enables us to keep feedback loops short on pull requests.
-- Tagged release builds run our full suite of tests, and publishes finalized images to our public Docker registries.
+- Tagged release builds run our full suite of tests, and publishes finalised images to our public Docker registries.
 - The `main` branch runs our full suite of tests, and publishes preview versions of our images to internal Docker registries.
 It also generates notifications that can notify build authors if their builds have failed in `main`.
 - Similarly, a "main dry run" run type is available by pushing to a branch prefixed with `main-dry-run/` - this runs _almost_ everything that gets run on `main`.
 Useful for double-checking your changes will pass when merged.
 - Scheduled builds are run with specific environment variables for browser extension releases and release branch health checks.